 - Twitalyzer looks specifically at Twitter and scores you on Engagement, Impact, Reach, Velocity and a few other metrics.

-Even though it may seem obvious, I should probably point out why I consider the above short term…they can change dramatically in a short period of time.
+Even though it may seem obvious, I should probably point out why I consider the above short-term indicators.
+They can change dramatically in a short period of time.
 As Seth Godin put it, they twitch.

 Besides, as a marketing professional you should be looking at the performance of your social media activities on a daily basis.
 The following long-term metrics, however, you may need only to look at on a weekly basis:

 - Search rankings – If you are an SEO, then you will naturally think about search rankings as a way to measure your online influence.
-Back in the old days sheer position was a matter of creating quality content.
-These days, though, search position is affected by social signals, and can be a real-time means to measure your influence online.
-The more quality posts you can write that get a decent share on the social web…the more influence you have in search.
-But keep in mind that changes to search position…unless impacted by a recent algorithm update…don’t change dramatically from day to day.
+Back in the old days, position was a matter of creating quality content.
+These days, though, search position is affected by social signals and can be a real-time means to measure your influence online.
+The more quality posts you can write that get a decent share on the social web, the more influence you have in search.
+Keep in mind that changes to search position, unless impacted by a recent algorithm update, don’t change dramatically from day to day.
 It can be weeks or months before you see real change in these positions.

 - Blog engagement – Another indicator that you are losing influence deals with your blog engagement.
 This is where you look at basic metrics like hits, page views, referrer sources, etc. Are they declining?
 What about comments?
-Are you getting less?
-Are you getting less links back to your blog posts?
-Even take in consideration the number of emails you get in your inbox.
+Are you getting fewer?
+Are you getting fewer links back to your blog posts?
+Even take into consideration the number of emails you get in your inbox.
 Fewer emails could mean that people are no longer looking to you for advice.

 - Google Trends – Finally, you could use Google Trends to get a grip on your online influence.
-In my experience, this is a metric that’s tough to use for individual influence…unless you are a celebrity.
-Still, it’s helpful to search for long-tail keywords geared around your industry.
-For example, as an SEO you could search “Penguin recovery tips” to see how you are trending for that keyword.
+In my experience, this is a metric that’s tough to use for individual influence unless you are a celebrity.
+Still, it’s helpful to search for long-tail keywords geared toward your industry.
+For example, as an SEO, you could search “Penguin recovery tips” to see how you are trending for that keyword.

-It’s probably helpful at this point to suggest that you could plug-and-play a handful of different social and search metric tools.
+It’s probably helpful at this point to suggest that you try a handful of different social and search metric plug-and-play tools.
 Use your favorites.

-And once you’ve collected all this data into a spreadsheet…your next step is to consider why you are losing influence.
+Once you’ve collected all this data into a spreadsheet, your next step is to consider why you are losing influence.

 In some ways it could be that you’re not blogging as frequently because you are doing more speaking engagements.
-If that was the case, then you could probably just pick back up the pace with the blogging, but is it worth it in terms of what you are gaining from your speaking gigs?
+If that was the case, then you could probably just pick back up the pace with the blogging.
+You have to consider whether it’s worth it, however, given what you are gaining from your speaking gigs.

 Write, write and write some more

 You can directly influence your online influence by the sheer amount of writing you do.
 If you write only two days a week, jump that up to five days a week and your influence will go up.
-Guest blog and your influence will again continue to increase.
-This increase in writing will also help you cast a wider net for the search engines, of which there are 3 billion on Google everyday:
+Guest blog, and your influence will again continue to increase.
+This increase in writing will also help you cast a wider net for the searchers, of which there are 3 billion on Google every day:

-This will ultimately lead to more visitors and subscribers and influence.
+This will ultimately lead to more visitors, subscribers and influence.

 Build a list

 If you don’t have one already, then the real magic of generating influence will come from that email subscriber list.
-See, the more you blog the more traffic you will get…
+See, the more you blog, the more traffic you get:

 Interact with your readers